Configure GitHub Enterprise Server and the Git Integration

 Auth URL The public Homepage URL used in the GitHub App creation.

-Note: This field now takes the Homepage URL, which formerly was used as the GHES URL.
+Important: This field now takes the Homepage URL, which formerly was used as the GHES URL.

 App ID The GitHub App installation ID

-Private Key Copy and paste the RSA key from the .pem file generated during the GitHub App creation.
+Private key Copy and paste the RSA key from the .pem file generated during the GitHub App creation.

 3. Click Save.